pragyansharma24/Gun-Violence-in-United-States/README.md

 This analysis has been as a part of group assignment for the Data Visualization Coursework.

-Group Members: Pragyan Sharma, Prerna Patil, Shriya Rao, Sonal Agrawal
+Group Members: Pragyan Sharma, Prerana Patil, Shriya Rao, Sonal Agrawal